dennisteowh/msrcodelibrary/content/about.md

 1. More on YAML
 The only required information to add in your YAML are the __title__ and __date__.
 However, the others are useful too.
     1. __summary__
 It is highly recommended that you provide a short summary of your document.
-The default post will take the first 70 words of your document.
-That's alot of potentially unnecessary reading for our audience!
-Concisely describe what code you are sharing and why it is useful.
+From your title alone, it might be difficult to convey what your post is about and why it is useful.
     1. __author__
 Take credit for all the hard work you put in!
 Adding the author information will place your name along with each post.
     1. __topics__